makrai/notes/schick21-cloze-few-shot-classif-nli.md

   typically assume that abundant examples are available for a subset of classes (eg Romera-Paredes and Torr, 2015; Veeranna+ 2016; Ye+ 2020).
 In contrast,
-  * our approach requires no additional labeled data and provides an intuitive interface to leverage task-specific human knowledge.
+  * our approach requires no additional labeled data and provides an intuitive interface to leverage task-specific human knowledge
 * training multiple generations of models on data labeled by previous gens
   * The idea behind iPET
   * resembles to self-training and bootstrapping approaches for
     * word sense disambiguation (Yarowsky, 1995)
     * relation extraction (Brin 1999; Agichtein & Gravano 2000; Batista+ 2015)
     * parsing (McClosky+ 2006; Reichart & Rappoport 2007; Huang & Harper 2009)
     * machine translation (Hoang+ 2018)
-    * sequence generation (He+ 2020).
+    * sequence generation (He+ 2020)

 # 3 Pattern-Exploiting Training